 The project statement of work and the business case document are some of the documents that need to be prepared before we start working on a project charter .

-As per the PMBOK guide, the project charter is created in the define project charter process .
-This process is one of the first ones to be performed in a project and is completed in the Initiating process domain.
+As per the PMBOK guide, the project charter is created during the "Define" process .
+This process is one of the first ones to be performed in a project and is completed during the "Initiating" process domain.

-The PMBOK Guide , 4th edition (new one) states: “ Projects are authorized by someone external to the project such as a sponsor, PMO or portfolio steering committee.
-The project initiator or sponsor should be at a level that is appropriate to funding the project.
-They will either create the project charter or delegate that duty to the project manager.
-The initiator’s signature on the charter authorizes the project.”
-It should clearly state who is responsible for funding and should be signed by them .
+It should clearly state who is responsible for funding and who needs to sign the document.
 Josh Nankivel states in one of his articles, “I have worked with several project managers who ran into funding issues because a particular director or executive who said they would fund a project from their budget didn’t come through.
 The project charter should clearly state who is responsible for funding, and they need to sign it, too!”

-Although the project manager himself is appointed in the project charter, the project manager can be involved in the preparation of the project charter .The charter is usually created by the sponsor or the initiator along with the project management team .
-The sponsor may lack the skills required to prepare a project charter and may need the help of a project manager to prepare a charter .
+Though he is appointed in the project charter, a project manager can still be involved in the preparation of the project charter .The charter is usually created by the sponsor or the initiator along with the project management

 Some key facts to be remembered about the project charter for the PMP certification exam are